 Creating an environment conducive to reading is imperative.
 We have nooks for reading all over our home.
 I have baskets to manage book clutter in many corners of our space: the boys room contains a few books that we consistently read at bedtime, a quiet space upstairs where the shelf rotates often, their play space with rotation, the kitchen (they have their own book cabinet), the living room contains a basket of books on rotation and the car.

-As long as the boys have exposure to classic, well written literature and educational books, I’m okay with giving them reign over the book decisions on our frequent trips to the library.
+As long as the boys have exposure to classic, well-written literature, and educational books, I’m okay with giving them reign over the book decisions on our frequent trips to the library.
 I refuse to deny them a book at the library.
 My job right now at ages 3 and 4 is to cultivate and inspire a lifelong love of reading.
-If I control their experience too much, I certain their interest and desire will wane.
+If I control their experience too much, I am certain their interest and desire will wane.

-Go out and be with other families to enjoy a trained professional read, sing and tell stories.
+Go out and be with other families to enjoy a trained professional reading, sing, and telling stories.
 As an adult, I feel inspired.
 My sons must feel that too.
 We also gave a few story times at home throughout the day.

 Bring a story alive with voices, stuffed animals, figurines, music or a felt board story set.
 Young child are so concrete.
 This approach will surely engage even the most reluctant toddler or preschooler.